haerimhwang/haerimhwang.github.io/_pythonposts/2021-03-09-Word2Vec-model-analysis-for-semantic-similarities-Korean.md

 ---

-* This script analyzes semantic similarities between Korean words by constructing a Word2Vec Model.
+* This script analyzes semantic similarities between English words by constructing a Word2Vec Model.
+We use Google Colab for the script, which allows us to use GPU instead of CPU.
 <br>
 <br>
 <br>